Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Learning Feedback Models for Reactive Behaviors from Demonstrations

 $\couplingterm$ is the degree of adaptation/correction of the behavior, e.g. the coupling term $\quatcouplingterm$ in Equation \ref{eq:OriDMPTransformationSystem}.
 For this reason, we need to acquire the expected sensor traces $\sensorexp$ beforehand by learning from the sensor traces associated with the nominal behaviors, as shown in the purple block in Figure~\ref{fig:FlowDiagramLearnFbTerms_Supervised}.

 To learn the $\sensorexp$ model, we execute the nominal behavior and collect the experienced sensor measurements.
-Since these measurements are trajectories by nature, we can encode them using DMPs to become $\sensorexp$.
+Since these measurements are trajectories by nature\footnote{\changemarker{In general, sensor traces can be quite noisy and contain high-frequency components.
+In the context of this paper, we focus on learning behaviors that depend on low-frequency signals, such that noise can simply be filtered out by a low-pass filter.
+On the other hand, learning behaviors that depend on high-frequency signals are still challenging and left for future work.}}, we can encode them using DMPs to become $\sensorexp$.
 This has the advantage that $\sensorexp$ is phase-aligned with the motion primitives' execution.

 As a part of preparation for the learning-from-demonstration framework of the feedback model, we collect the dataset of the actual sensor traces $\sensoract$ associated with the adapted/corrected behavior demonstrations, which we call as $\sensortraces_\text{actual, demo}$.